ParedesGab/PP4-artistiClayers-workshops/README.md

 #### 1. Strategy Plane
 ##### Purpose
 - Provide users a booking platform for polymer clay workshops in Vienna, catering to all skill levels: beginner, intermediate, and advanced.
 We offer a workshop designed for everyone.
-- Provide workshop owners with tools to create, view and manage their own bookings.
+- Provide users who have booked workshops with the functionality to create, view, and manage their own bookings.
 - Offer users an intuitive platform to explore and book our available polymer clay workshops, and the possibility of contacting us for any questions.

 ##### Primary User Needs